ansible-community/pytest-ansible-units/README.md

 ![VScode Debug](images/vscode_debug.png)

-A `pytest` plugin to run an ansible collections' unit tests with `pytest`.
+A `pytest` plugin to run an ansible collection's unit tests with `pytest`.

 ## Description